 Dudleya 'White Sprite', Dudleya greenei 'White Sprite', Dudleya gnoma 'White Sprite', Dudleya greenei f. nana, Dudleya nana

-Dudleya gnoma is a rare, compact succulent that grows from a caudex topped with clumps of rosettes of up to 20 small leaves.
-The rosettes grow up to 2 inches (5 cm) in diameter, of up to 20 small leaves.
-The fleshy, triangular to triangular-ovate, up to 1 inch (2.5 cm) long and up to 0.5 inches (1.3 cm) wide.
+Dudleya gnoma is a rare compact succulent that grows from a caudex topped with clumps of rosettes of up to 20 small leaves.
+The rosettes grow up to 2 inches (5 cm) in diameter.
+Leaves are fleshy, triangular to triangular-ovate, up to 1 inch (2.5 cm) long, and up to 0.5 inches (1.3 cm) wide.
 They are green, red-tinged, or white with a waxy powdery coating of exudate.
-The rosettes produce an up to 5.2 inches (13 cm) tall and studded with small, triangular leaves.
-It bears up to 10 flowers.
-They are pale to bright yellow, sometimes orange and up to 0.4 inches (1 cm) long.
+The rosettes produce an up to 5.2 inches (13 cm) tall inflorescence studded with small triangular leaves, bearing up to 10 flowers.
+The flowers are pale to bright yellow, sometimes orange, and up to 0.4 inches (1 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).